SargDuck/NAIL062-Queen-SAT-Solver/README.md

 The CNF files and solver statistics for each instances are in the "instances" folder.

 (NOTE: I wasn't able to upload the n7k5.cnf (760 MB) file to Github as they have a 100MB file limit.
 I replaced the file with screenshots of the first few lines, last few lines, and size of the file.
-You can generate the cnf with "python QueenSolver.py --n 7 --k 5 --cnf n7k5.cnf" but it will take some time)
+You can generate the .cnf file with "python QueenSolver.py --n 7 --k 5 --cnf n7k5.cnf" but it will take some time)